On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: Automorphisms of the polynomial algebra and the approach of Bodnarchuk--Kraft--Rips

 \subsection{$\Aut(\TAut)$ for general case}

-Now we consider the case when $\Ch(K)$ is arbitrary, i.e. consider remaining case $\Ch(K)=2$.
+Now we consider the case when $\Ch(K)$ is arbitrary, i.e. the remaining case $\Ch(K)=2$.
 Still $|K|=\infty$.
 Although we are unable to prove the analogue of Proposition \ref{PrRips}, we can still play on the relations.